 The Nike Women’s Air Max 90 (Amazon.com) is slick and comfortable.
 Customers that have bought the shoes report feeling satisfied with the purchase.

-The shoes are on the heavier side so that could be a problem to some.
-The shoes come in a black or white primary color so it’ll fit any scrub color combination.
+The shoes are on the heavier side so that could be a problem for some.
+The shoes come in a black or white primary color so they’ll fit any scrub color combination.

 Best Nike Shoes for Nurses

 The Nike Women’s Air Max Torch 4 is an athletic shoe with lightweight cushioning and mesh detail.
 Its upper design keeps things airy and cool with mesh ventilation.